soldados-de-vini/SIAT-ITESM/server/api-docs/professors/DELETE_delete.md

-# Delete Module
+# Delete Professor

-    DELETE modules/:id
+    DELETE professors/:id

-Deletes the module with the given ID.
+Deletes the professor with the given ID.

 ## Parameters